spabolu/mongodb-hack/README.md

 * Python 3.11+
 * [uv](https://github.com/astral-sh/uv) for managing the virtual environment.
-* Tavily API key and LLM provider API keys (OpenAI/Gemini) — stored in secrets files / `.env`.
+* Tavily API key and LLM provider API keys (OpenAI) — stored in secrets files / `.env`.
 * MongoDB (Atlas or local) — optional but recommended for caching verification results.
 * Highly recommend using OpenAI `gpt-5-mini-2025-08-07` model for efficiency and/or `gpt-5.1-2025-11-13` model for best accuracy.